mariusfredrichsen/uio/IN5170/notes/lecture2.md

 #### Weak fairness
 - uncondinitinally fair, and
-- every conditional atomic action will eventually be chosen, assumign that the condition becomes true and **remains true** until the action is executed
+- every conditional atomic action will eventually be chosen, assuming that the condition becomes true and **remains true** until the action is executed
 - might run infinitely

 - **Tie-Breaker algorithm**